 Sponsored by Gentex Corporation

-The Tony LeVier Flight Test Safety Award was established by the Flight Test Safety Committee (FTSC) to formally recognize a single individual, or small group of individuals, who, recently, has made a significant flight test safety contribution to the flight test community as a whole, an organization, or a specific program or even a singular event.
+The Tony LeVier Flight Test Safety Award was established by the Flight Test Safety Committee (FTSC) to formally recognize a single individual, or small group of individuals, who, recently, has made a significant flight test safety contribution to the flight test community as a whole, an organization, a specific program or even a singular event.
 This award is specific to flight test safety achievements and contributions.
 This award is not meant for entire organizations or to recognize lifetime achievements more appropriately recognized by other organizational awards from SETP, SFTE, AIAA and EAA.
 The factual basis and appropriate time period validation of received nominations will be confirmed.
 Nominations for the Tony LeVier Flight Test Safety Award are reviewed by the Flight Test Safety Committee and the most deserving nominee from the past year is selected.
 The decision of the Board of Directors is final.
-The recipient(s) is announced at the North American Flight Test Safety Workshop in the spring of each year.
+The recipient(s) is/are announced at the North American Flight Test Safety Workshop in the spring of each year.
 The distinctive flight helmet trophy (pictured above) is officially presented by the corporate sponsor of the award (The Gentex Corporation) at the Society of Experimental Test Pilots (SETP) Annual Awards Banquet in the fall.

-- A qualified nomination will normally contain details of a significant contribution to the overall flight test safety community, or the nominee’s organization, or program, over some period of time.
-However, a singular, exemplary, flight test safety achievement involving the saving of human life, flight test program, or test aircraft may also be nominated.
-Preceding and during this type of event, the nominee(s) should have demonstrated compliance with the applicable flight test safety rules and the generally agreed-upon industry best practices of test preparation and conduct.
+- A qualified nomination will normally contain details of a notable contribution to a program, an organization or even the entire flight test community.
+It may also be a singular, exemplary, flight test safety achievement involving the saving of human life, flight test program, or test aircraft/asset.
+However, the nomination must document that preceding and during this type of event, the nominee(s) should have demonstrated compliance with the applicable flight test safety rules and the generally agreed-upon industry best practices of test preparation and conduct.
 The nomination should also document how lessons learned from the event were shared within their organization and/or the broader flight test community.
 It must be emphasized that this is not meant to be a “lifetime achievement” award, but focused on a recent, singular event or project.
 Some examples could be: